Activities

 Open Farm Sunday 2025 – 1st June

-Save the date!
-The whole family is welcome at our FREE Open Farm Sunday 2025 event.
+The whole family is welcome at our FREE Open Farm Sunday 2025 event, 10am – 4pm.
 It’s the last Sunday of the May half term, so whether you live locally or you’re holidaying on the North Norfolk Coast, come and visit our working farm.

 Cultivating Connections

 Open Farm Sunday aims to connect people to farming and food production; to build insight, understanding and trust in more sustainable farming.
-Deepdale Farm wants to help inspire a deeper appreciation of how farmers are working with nature to protect and regenerate our environment while producing the food we all need to live.
+By opening up our organic arable farm to visitors, we hope to inspire a deeper appreciation of how farmers are working with nature to protect and regenerate our environment, while producing the food we all need to live.
 Come and learn about the connections between food, farming and nature.
 Food connects us all.

-What can activities will you have at Open Farm Sunday 2025?
+What activities will you have at Open Farm Sunday 2025?

 • Climb up into a combine to imagine the view come harvest time